Holden Commodore (VT): Exports

-Exports of the VT to the Middle East, rebadged as the Chevrolet Lumina, began in 1998.
+Exports of the VT to the Middle East, rebadged as the Chevrolet Lumina, began in 1998 and sold as 1999 models.
+Based on the Series II VT, three trims were available for the sedan: LS, LTZ and SS, based on the Commodore's Executive, Berlina and SS respectfully.
+A wagon variant was also available but only offered in LS form with a V6.
 The VT Commodore was the first Holden to be produced in left hand drive since the LH Torana finished production in 1976.

 In addition, General Motors do Brasil also imported the VT as the Chevrolet Omega from October 1998 to replace the same-named predecessor that was a rebadged Opel Omega A. The Brazilian model sold as a single-specification CD model, based on the Holden Calais automatic powered by the Ecotec 3.8-litre V6 engine.
 The VT II model came to Brazil in December 1999.
 VT Omega sales ended in 2001 when replaced by the VX-based model, as announced on 18 May 2001.

 Production

-Production of all VTs between August 1997 and August 2000 totalled 303,895 units.
+Production of all VTs between August 1997 and October 2000 totalled 303,895 units.
 Of these, some 100,000 units were sold in the first 22 months leading up to the release of the VT Series II in June 1999, and 33,428 were exported.